Get Tech Tips

 This is Part 4 series by Senior Refrigeration Tech (and prolific writer) Jeremy Smith.
-Pay attention to this one folks, I know rigging and safe lifting practices may be boring to some of you, but it could very well save your back or your life.
+Pay attention to this one, folks.
+I know rigging and safe lifting practices may be boring to some of you, but it could very well save your back or your life.

-This article is written by a technician representing his real world experiences and his advice for best practices.
-You MUST understand the particular application, weight of materials and load strength of every item you use.
-From struts, to pulleys, to anchors, ladders, ropes etc..
-HVAC School is NOT giving OSHA approved safety advice.
-Refer to your managers, safety professionals and OSHA guidelines first and foremost.
+This article is written by a technician representing his real-world experiences and his advice for best practices.
+You MUST understand the particular application, the weight of materials, and the load strength of every item you use—from struts to pulleys to anchors, ladders, ropes, etc. HVAC School is NOT giving OSHA-approved safety advice.
+Refer to your managers, safety professionals, and OSHA guidelines first and foremost.
 Apply any and all of these practices at your own risk with the knowledge that we are trying to help keep you from hurting (or killing) yourself.

 Unistrut is your friend

-The idea for a site built, customizable, gantry struck me about 4 or 5 years ago.
+The idea for a site-built, customizable gantry struck me about 4 or 5 years ago.
 I started by throwing a piece of unistrut over a pair of plastic folding sawhorses on the roof.
-The whole shebang collapsed and I had to muscle the compressor plus the weight of the strut onto the roof but I was convinced that the idea was sound.
+The whole shebang collapsed, and I had to muscle the compressor plus the weight of the strut onto the roof, but I was convinced that the idea was sound.
 From that simple setup, I've experimented with using ladders, fall protection fences, and various supports I built out of unistrut.
 I've had varying degrees of success and have settled on a design that works and can be modified to suit the conditions on a job site.

-may want to just skip this part.
+A really nice, slick setup based on this that I use very frequently is for loading and unloading these out of your truck.
+My van is outfitted with commercial steel shelving.
+If yours isn't, you may want to just skip this part.
 So, cut a piece of unistrut to fit across the top of those shelves.
 You should really have to work to get it in and out.
 Once it's wedged in there, it isn't going anywhere.
 Now, take a longer piece and support it across the rungs of a ladder parked 4-5’ off the back bumper.
-Bolt that piece to the cross bar you just installed and, using a trolley and a ¼ ton hoist, you can easily move a compressor in and out of your truck.
+Bolt that piece to the crossbar you just installed, and, using a trolley and a ¼ ton hoist, you can easily move a compressor in and out of your truck.